Pros and cons of student credit cards

 Key takeaways

-The best student credit cards report your responsible spending and on-time monthly payments to the three major credit bureaus, helping you to build your credit score — an important consideration, given the average credit score for Generation Z is 679, which is 37 points lower than the average credit score.
+The best student credit cards report your responsible spending and on-time monthly payments to the three major credit bureaus, helping you to build your credit score.
+This is an important consideration given that the average credit score for Generation Z is 680, which is about 35 points lower than the average credit score.

 If you’re a college student looking to build credit and considering your options, weigh the pros and cons of student credit cards.